Universal City Studios, Inc. v. Nintendo Co., Ltd.: First appeal

 Universal appealed the verdict to the United States Court of Appeals for the Second Circuit.
 Nintendo and Universal argued the appeals case on May 23, 1984.
 As evidence of consumer confusion, Universal presented the results of a telephone survey of 150 managers and owners of arcades, bowling alleys, and pizza restaurants who owned or leased Donkey Kong machines.
-To the question "To the best of your knowledge, was the Donkey Kong game made with the approval or under the authority of the people who produce the King Kong movies?", 18% of those surveyed answered in the affirmative.
-However, to the question "As far as you know, who makes Donkey Kong?", no one named Universal.
+To the question "To the best of your knowledge, was the Donkey Kong game made with the approval or under the authority of the people who produce the King Kong movies?", 18% of those surveyed answered in the affirmative, but to the question "As far as you know, who makes Donkey Kong?", no one named Universal.
 Universal argued that this was enough evidence to show that consumers were confused about the distinction between the two names.

 They also provided six examples from print media of more cases of confusion between Donkey Kong and King Kong.
 The October 1982 issue of Videogaming Illustrated, for example, was shown to read "our Donkey Kong presentation continues as we look at other gorillas who have had a fondness for women.
 Prominent among them is King Kong, who has much in common with the video villain".
 Another example was Craig Kubey's 1982 The Winner's Book of Video Games, which states that "Donkey Kong [is] a video version of the film classic King Kong".